Frequently Asked Questions

 1. What types of cases do DCVLP volunteer attorneys handle?

-DCVLP volunteer attorneys mainly handle three different types of cases – CPO (Civil Protection Order) cases, family law cases, and guardian ad litem custody cases.
+DCVLP volunteers handle family law and guardian custody cases.
 Volunteers help survivors of domestic violence achieve safety and independence by representing them in civil protection order, custody, divorce, child support, and immigration cases.
 Our volunteer lawyers also serve as guardians ad litem, advocating for the best interests of at-risk children in high-conflict custody cases.